 The area of Güigüi, Güi güi, Guguy, Guigui or Güy-güy belongs to the municipality of La Aldea de San Nicolás and is located just in the west of Gran Canaria.
 As you can read, each one calls it what they want.
 Here we find one of the least populated and tourist areas of the island of Gran Canaria.
 Güigüi beach and its surroundings were declared a Special Nature Reserve and an Area of Ecological Sensitivity due to its special characteristics.
 Therefore, we ask that if you are going to visit this site you collaborate by taking any waste that you may generate after your visit.

-How to get to Güigüi beach
+How to get to Güigüi beach on foot

 In this post, we are going to show you step by step how to get to Güigüi from Tasartico village.
 We are not going to lie you, the way is quite tough if you are not used to make some sport.
 Don’t worry, if you are well prepared, you will get there and it’s worth going.

 To get to Güigüi, introduce in your navigator or google maps the village Tasartico.
 From Las Palmas de Gran Canaria it is around 1 hour and a half drive.
 From Maspalomas it is about 1 hour.
 Once you are in Tasartico, keep driving on the main road until you arrive to a dirt road.
 Keep going until you see the sign shown bellow and park over there.
 As you may see, the path is marked and it is so during the way until you get to Güigüi beach.

 You can check that there are only 5 kilometers per way, but don’t claim victory as there is a big hill to walk up.
 The only way to avoid the high hills is taking a boat.
 If you have enough time and you fill fit, we will always recommend you to go on foot.
 We don’t think you’ve seen a landscape like this.
 As we told you before, the signage on the trails is good, you will not get lost.